alchemyplatform/aa-sdk/site/packages/aa-alchemy/middleware/withAlchemyUserOpSimulation.md

 # withAlchemyUserOpSimulation

 `withAlchemyUserOpSimulation` is a middleware method you can use to easily leverage the [`alchemy_simulateUserOperationAssetChanges`](https://docs.alchemy.com/reference/alchemy-simulateuseroperationassetchanges) API to simulate asset changes resulting from user operation.
-Having this as part of your middleware stack will ensure `UserOperations` that fail simulation do not get sent.
+Having this as part of your middleware stack will ensure `UserOperations` that fail simulation do not get sent unnecessarily.

 ## Usage